donecollectively/cardano-mdbook/README.md

 #### future:
   - display each page's change-history using on-chain records
   - cache page data in browser using Dexie
   - do occasional background fetches to keep cache fresh and promptly show changes that may arrive from other users
   - complete the TSDoc for all of the book's StellarContract function-points (until then: Use the Source, Luke)
  - generate dAPI docs from TSDoc
  -  include the Stellar CaaSC protocol to support the SaaS pattern, enabling new projects to be created at the touch of a button.

 ## Making your own Cardano MDBook

 To make your own on-chain MDBook:

   1.  fork this repo in Github.
 We kindly request that you (a) rename your MDBook repo and (b) remove or replace this README. :pray:
   2.  ensure `pnpm` is installed, and that you have NodeJS version 18 (we like `nvm` to help with that).
   3.  run `pnpm install` to ensure all deps are ready
   4.  run `pnpm dev` on the console, and connect your local browser to the URL shown there (powered by Next.js).
 You should see a site that looks the same as the Cardano MDBook website, including its book contents.
   4a.
-Customize if desired: we suggest editing `Hero.jsx``, `Icon.tsx`` and `index.md`` (or,  more generally, find !!!customize to find spots good for configuring further).
+Customize if desired: we suggest editing `Hero.jsx`, `Icon.tsx` and `index.md`
+  (or,  more generally, find !!!customize to find spots good for configuring further).
-  5.  edit the file `src/pages/book/[...args].tsx``, using the "null" config at the top of the file, as guided in the comments there.
+  5.  edit the file `src/pages/book/[...args].tsx`, using the "null" config at the top of the file, as guided in the comments there.
   6. Reload the browser if needed, and follow the prompts to create a new MDBook contract.
 Make sure you have a Cardano wallet on preprod network.
-  7. The creation process should offer you a transaction to be signed, chartering a brand new Book contract for you and your org.
+  7. The creation process should offer you a transaction to be signed, chartering a brand new Book contract for you and our org.
   8. Once your book is chartered, the dApp should show you a chunk of JSON data with guidance to "... deploy the following ...".
 Its shape should be similar to the version you're replacing.
   9. Feel free to create initial MDBook content using your local Next.js environment; the pages created will be stored on-chain, connected with the details from the prior step.
   10. Commit all changes in git, and push to your forked repository (whose name SHOULD NOT be the same as our repo name :pray:) to Github or another repository storage provider.
   11. Check Github Actions, which may require some small configuration at Github, but should otherwise deploy to Github Pages without difficulty.

   If you're not using Github, you can use `next build` and push the resulting static files to any static hosting provider.

 ## Developing

+If you're developing the cardano-mdbook infrastructure project (NOT creating your own MDBook), see `next.config.mjs` to learn how to set an environment variable to prevent startup errors with `BASE_PATH="/cardano-mdbook"``

 To get started with this template, first install the npm dependencies:

-If you're developing the cardano-mdbook infrastructure project (NOT creating your own MDBook), see `next.config.mjs` to learn how to set an environment variable to prevent startup errors with `BASE_PATH="/cardano-mdbook"``

 ```bash
 pnpm install